Fredkim-labs/virutal-machine/README.md

 - As you can see once the rule takes effect in Powershell everything will start to time out because the Linux virtual machine will begin to ignore the traffic and not reply to it.

-- The rule we made denies incoming ICMP traffic from any source to any destination for the Linux virtual machine.
+- This rule denies incoming ICMP traffic from any source to any destination for the Linux virtual machine.

-- In Wireshark what also changed is that instead of getting a steady request/ reply response it changed to just request because no response was found and the firewall is blocking the replies.
+- In Wireshark what also changed is that instead of getting a steady request/ reply response it changed to "request" because no response was found and the firewall is blocking the replies.

 - This can go on forever.